-- office chairs for senators' staff and departmental staff
+- 97 laptop computers for senators' Parliament House offices and departmental staff

-The Senators' Services Section, the Information Technology Section and the Financial Management Section are responsible for the effective management of departmental assets in accordance with the Clerk's Instructions.
+The Senators' Services, Information Technology and Financial Management sections are responsible for the effective management of departmental assets in accordance with the Clerk's Instructions.

 Consultants and competitive tendering and contracting

-The policies and procedures for selecting consultants, conducting tenders, contracting, and approving expenditure, are set out in the Clerk's Instructions.
-Those instructions take account of the requirements of the Financial Management and Accountability Act 1997, the Commonwealth Procurement Guidelines and Senate standing order 25(17) (relating to approval of consultants for committees).
+The department's policies and procedures for conducting tenders, selecting consultants, contracting, and approving expenditure are set out in the Clerk's Instructions.
+Those instructions take into account the requirements of the Financial Management and Accountability Act 1997, the Commonwealth Procurement Guidelines and standing order 25(17) (relating to approval of consultants to assist committees).

-In accordance with recommendation 9 of the second report of the Standing Committee on Finance and Public Administration on the operation of the Senate order for the production of lists of departmental and agency contracts, information on the department's expenditure on contracts and consultancies is available on the AusTender website: www.tenders.gov.au.
+In accordance with recommendation 9 of the second report of the Standing Committee on Finance and Public Administration on the operation of the Senate order relating to departmental and agency contracts, information on the value of the department's contracts is available on the AusTender website.

-To facilitate specialist projects or to obtain independent professional and technical advice, the department was required to engage various consultants.
+The department engages consultants to facilitate specialist projects or to obtain independent professional and technical advice.

 Open tender—a procurement procedure in which a request for tender is published inviting all businesses that satisfy the conditions for participation to submit tenders.
-Public tenders are sought from the marketplace using national and major metropolitan newspaper advertising and the Australian Government AusTender internet site.
+Public tenders are generally sought from the Australian Government AusTender internet site.

 Select tender—a procurement procedure in which the procuring agency selects which potential suppliers are invited to submit tenders (this includes tenders submitted through multi use lists).
 This procurement process may only be used under certain defined circumstances.

 Direct sourcing—a form of restricted tendering, available only under certain defined circumstances, with a single potential supplier or suppliers being invited to bid because of their unique expertise and/or their special ability to supply the goods and/or services sought.

-Panel—an arrangement under which a number of suppliers, usually selected through a single procurement process, may each supply property or services to an agency as specified in the panel arrangements.
-Tenders are sought from suppliers that have pre-qualified on the agency panels to supply to the government.
-This category includes standing offers and supplier panels where the consultant offers to supply goods and services for a predetermined length of time, usually at a prearranged price.
+Panel—an arrangement under which a number of suppliers, initially selected through an open tender process, may each supply property or services to an agency as specified in the panel arrangements.
+Quotes are sought from suppliers that have pre-qualified on the agency panels to supply to the Government.
+This category includes standing offers and supplier panels where the supply of goods and services may be provided for a predetermined length of time, usually at a prearranged price.

 b Justification for decision to use consultancy: